pfeinsper/21b-indago-rfid-conformance-tester/docs-src/hardware.md

 - <guide>Start Counter</guide> starts a time counter as soon as the decoder receives new data, in order to determine if the bit will change after 0.5 or 1.0 tari, then passing to the next state.
 It is also possible for the bit to remain unchanged for more than 1.0 tari, in which case it will go to the <guide>Pass 1.01 tari</guide> state;
 - <guide>Stop Counter</guide> sends <guide>1</guide> to the package constructor if the input signal has not changed, and <guide>0</guide> otherwise;
 - <guide>Continue Counter</guide> is necessary because the stop counter always stop at 0.5 tari, so it is activated if no bit change occurs;
-- <guide>Pass 1.01 tari</guide> is activated when the TAG sends the <guide>dummy 1</guide>, which has a duration of 1.6 tari, and checks if the times are in accordance with the protocol;
+- <guide>Pass 1.01 tari</guide> is activated when the tag sends the <guide>dummy 1</guide>, which has a duration of 1.6 tari, and checks if the times are in accordance with the protocol;
 - <guide>Counter CS</guide> stops the counter and resets the decoder to its default state;
-- <guide>ERROR</guide> is a state that can be activated by almost any other state, as they all check certain characteristics of that TAG that must comply with the protocol.
+- <guide>ERROR</guide> is a state that can be activated by almost any other state, as they all check certain characteristics of that tag that must comply with the protocol.
 If something is irregular, this status will be activated and will send an error message explaining what caused this to happen;

 ![Decode_data diagram](./hardware/decode_data.png)
 *Decoder state-machine visual diagram*